 The Netherlands is not known for an abundance of warm sunny days.
-So when such days arrive, you really appreciate them—especially during the summer months, when it stays light til after 9pm.
-As the sun started going down last night, I hopped on my fiets and headed for the nearest bike lane, with no particular destination in mind.
+So when such days arrive, you really appreciate them—especially during the summer months, when it stays light til quite late.
+As the sun started going down on a recent summer night, I hopped on my fiets and headed for the nearest bike lane, with no particular destination in mind.
 I simply wanted to enjoy the feel of fresh air on my face.
 In truth, I also wanted to break my inclination to overwork.
 Off I pedaled, thinking: You deserve this.
 That’s right, you deserve this.

 Many of us have trouble giving ourselves a break.
 But I can’t—there’s so much work to do!
 Such nagging thoughts want us to believe that if we rest, let alone enjoy ourselves (How selfish of me!), the world will crumble—and it’ll be our fault.
 Sometimes, we buy into thoughts that we’re not good enough until/unless we receive acclaim for our paid work (if we’re lucky enough to have paid work; if not, thoughts about self-worth can turn quite nasty).
 You know what I’m talking about, right?